 Why we selected Working Abroad:

-Projects abroad has been around for a long time, founded over 25 years ago, when there weren’t nearly as many options out there in terms of providers for healthcare volunteer abroad experiences.
-They not only have tremendous experience, we love their focus on volunteer safety, hassle free travel, and projects that truly make a big impact.
+Projects abroad have been around for a long time, founded over 25 years ago, when there weren’t nearly as many options out there in terms of providers for healthcare volunteer abroad experiences.
+They not only have tremendous experience, but we also love their focus on volunteer safety, hassle-free travel, and projects that truly make a big impact.

 About the Medical Program Nepal

 You will be shadowing and learning from a generous mentor, an experienced medical professional who can show you the ropes and instruct you on how to treat and diagnose patients.
 Medical outreach days allow you to help the local community.
 A Broader View even offers a medical volunteer option for teenagers!